helena-bethany/gene-functionality/README.md

 ### Intrinsic sequence features

 All features were calculated using the custom script [feature-generation.sh](bin/feature-generation.sh).
-GC content was calculated on command line by dividing the number of guanine and cytosine nucleotides by total sequence length.
+GC content was calculated by dividing the number of guanine and cytosine nucleotides by total sequence length.

 -----------------------------------------------------------------------

 ### Sequence conservation features

-The phastCons and phyloP scores for each sequence were extracted from the UCSC phastCons and phyloP 100-way bigWig files using ```bigWigSummary``` (Haeussler et al., 2019).
+The PhastCons and PhyloP scores for each sequence were extracted from the UCSC PhastCons and PhyloP 100-way bigWig files using ```bigWigSummary``` (Haeussler et al., 2019).

 ```
 # Download PhastCons and PhyloP 100way scores